newlandsvalley/melody-plus-chords/docs/GUIDE.md

 ## Simple Player with Guitar Chords

-Notice that the sample ABC tune has chord symbols which were not heard in the example above.  ```abc-melody``` allows for these chords to be heard, played (in this instance) on a MIDI steel guitar.
+Notice that the sample ABC tune has chord symbols which were not heard in the example above.  ```melody-plus-chords``` allows for these chords to be heard, played (in this instance) on a MIDI steel guitar.
 The melody itself plays on channel 0 and the chords on channel 1, which means that you have to load both the ```AcousticGrandPiano``` and  ```AcousticGuitarSteel``` soundfonts.

 Firstly, you must import from the ```rhythm-guitar``` library: